Debian/apt/README.md

 Note that you have to invoke CMake with the right install prefix set (e.g.
-`-DCMAKE_INSTALL_PREFIX=/usr`) to have your build find and use the right files by default or alternatively set the locations at runtime via an `APT_CONFIG` configuration file.
+`-DCMAKE_INSTALL_PREFIX=/usr`) to have your build find and use the right files by default or alternatively set the locations at run-time via an `APT_CONFIG` configuration file.

 ### Integration tests